 Cottingham (L) and Mulligan

 (June 21) In one of the best games seen in Calgary all season, Regina Balmorals shaded the Athletics 4-3.
 Hap Felsch provided the highlight with a fifth inning home run knocked right out of the ball park.
 Casey Moroschan was the winning hurler with relief in the ninth by Lefty Ryan as Calgary rallied for two runs.
 Felsch had three hits for Regina while Dick Richardson replied for Calgary with a trio of safe swats.
-Ed Killen took the loss.
+Ed Kilen took the loss.

 Moroschan (W), Ryan (9) and Mulligan

-Killen (L) and Howard
+Kilen (L) and Howard

 (June 23) In a thrilling finish, Regina Balmorals squeezed by the Calgary Hustlers 4-3 in ten innings before a record gathering at Mewata Park diamond.
 Hap Felsch tied the game in the ninth with a home run over the left field fence and Balmorals won it in the extra frame as Leo Dobbyns singled in Turen, who had walked.
 The game featured three homers, as Andy Mulligan of Regina and Braithwaite of Calgary also had circuit blows.
 Lefty Ryan yielded just five hits and fanned 12 in going the route for the winners.